Enraged-Rabbit-Community/ERCF_v2/README.md

 </table>

 **To manufacturers:**
-If you want to be included in the list, please contact us.
-We are happy to validate your kit and then add you to the list.
+_If you want to be included in the list, please contact us.
+We are happy to validate your kit/parts and then add you to the list._

 <br>